Skip to content

 113. Treatment of palm oil mill effluent (POME)?

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company also reports thoroughly treating POME before discharging it.
+The company also reports that it thoroughly treats POME before its discharge into water bodies.
+The effluent discharged undergoes stringent monitoring to ensure compliance with Department of Environment (DOE) regulations pertaining to water quality indicators.
+The has been externally verified by Control Union.

 • Y